sdiehl/zero-to-qed/README.md

 # From Zero to QED

-A practical guide to Lean 4 for theorem proving and programming.
+From Zero to QED: A quirky introduction to theorem proving and dependent types from first principles.

 ## Install